 You can archive or un-archive (in other words - restore from archive) each property from the property list by hovering over it and clicking the archive or un-archive button on the right side:

-To show or hide your archived properties, click the Show Archived toggle at the top right of the property list:
+To show or hide your archived properties, click the Show Archived toggle at the top right of the property list.
+Archived properties will appear below your other ones, under their own sub-heading: